 If the thought of visiting the dentist for routine exams brings you anxiety, you’re not alone.
 Many people feel intense dental anxiety associated with any type of dental visit.
 If you are ready to make a change and do need to see a dentist, here are a few tips that can help you relax while at the dentist office.

 - Find out the root cause of your dental anxiety and communicate it to your dental professional.
 Call your dental office ahead of your appointment and see if they would be sensitive to your anxiety.

 - Continue to communicate with all dental professionals to make sure they are aware of triggers for your dental anxiety.

 - Ask questions about your upcoming dental procedure.
 If you are educated about an upcoming procedure, you may not experience as much anxiety.

 - Have an agreement with your dental professional ahead of time about signaling them if you do experience discomfort.

-If you do have a tough time seeing dentists, we would be happy to see at our office.
-We would happy to help you to overcome any dental fears and anxiety.
+If you do have a tough time seeing dentists, we would love to see you at our office.
+We’d be happy to help you to overcome any dental fears or anxiety.